top of page

 6. Create Memory Boxes

 You don’t need to keep everything.
-Instead, thoughtfully gather select keepsakes—perhaps a favorite scarf, handwritten note, or heirloom piece—into a small memory box that you can revisit anytime.
+Instead, thoughtfully gather select keepsakes—perhaps a favorite scarf, handwritten note, or heirloom piece—into a small memory box that you can revisit anytime during or after decluttering after a loved one dies.

 7. Digitize Important Memories

 Photos, letters, and personal documents can take up space but be preserved forever through digitization.
-This step reduces physical clutter while safeguarding what truly matters.
+This step reduces physical clutter while safeguarding what truly matters—an important aspect of mindful decluttering after a loved one dies.

 8. Give Yourself Permission to Pause